-Significant portions of the proposed development, including a swimming pool, infinity reflecting pool, gazebo, decks, and part of two wings of the single family residence, are located on or within 50 feet of the bluff edge.
+Significant portions of the proposed development, including a swimming pool, infinity reflecting pool, gazebo, decks, part of two wings of the single-family residence, are located on or within 50 feet of the bluff edge.
 Additionally, the applicant proposes to cantilever the infinity reflecting pool and two wooden decks approximately 10-15 feet beyond the edge of the bluff.
+The applicant also proposes to construct a soldier pile system extending from approximately two feet landward of the bluff edge to approximately 45 to 55 feet landward of the bluff edge.